stratworld/strat/README.md

-# The Lit Cloud Language
+# The Lit System Language

-Lit is a language to represent and deploy cloud infrastructure.
+Lit is a language to represent and deploy event based systems.

 Development is in the extreme early stage -- use at your own risk.